pawanit17/learn_docker/README.md

 ## How to set environment variables in docker

+## How to set name of the Docker container
+- docker run --name consumer -d -p 8000:5000 consumer:latest
+- The name should be after the run command.

 ## COPY vs ADD in Dockerfile
 - ADD does a little more than COPY.
 For instance, when a tar/zip file is copied using ADD, it extracts automatically the zipped contents to the destination.
 - So use COPY where ever possible and use ADD when explicitly needed.